Theodore Lenzen

 Theodore Lenzen (1833–1912) was a Prussian-born American architect.
-He was prolific with architectural designs in San Jose, California, during the late 19th-century.
+He was prolific with architectural designs in San Jose, California, during the late 19th century.
 He was part of the firm Theodore Lenzen & Son, with his son Louis T. Lenzen.

 Biography

-Theodore Lenzen was born in Prussia on September 29, 1833.
+Lenzen was born in Prussia on September 29, 1833.
 His parents were Gertrude (née Morsch), and Nicholas Lenzen.
 His brother Jacob was an architect, and his brother Michael worked as a contractor and painter.
 Starting at age 15, Lenzen apprenticed as a builder.